Wishing you all a brilliant week off and can’t wait to see you all for our final half term.

 English:

-That's all from Talland this week.
-We hope you have a fantastic weekend and see you tomorrow for the Polperro Lantern Parade.
+That's is it from Talland this week.
+We hope you have a marvelous weekend and we can't wait to see you on Monday.

 Signing off from Mr. Langley, Mr. Bishop and Miss.
 Colton.